 All Haas fellowships and scholarships in the Evening & Weekend MBA program are one-year awards.
 Consequently for awards that require an application, students need to apply annually for reconsideration in subsequent years for any applicable scholarships.
 All students regardless of citizenship status can apply for Haas Scholarships unless otherwise noted.

 Please note that funding is limited.
 Scholarship funding may run out before the final review date.
 Admitted students are encouraged to apply as soon as possible.
 Applications will only be considered for admitted students.

-Need-based awards require both an online application and submission of supporting documentation (details below).
-Applicants for the Shapansky Grant will be asked to submit a single digital file with supporting documentation to validate self-reported data from the application form.
+Need-based awards require both an online application and submission of supporting documentation if selected for an award.
 Our dynamic algorithm does not allow us to publish an income “cut-off point” therefore we highly recommend that all students with interest in need-based funding apply for consideration.
 Our review accounts for factors including, but not limited to: income, savings, assets, and household size.
-Students will be allowed to apply for these awards once they are admitted using the timeline below:
+Students will be allowed to apply for these awards via the admissions application.